sahil-2003-stack/Predict-Equipment-Failure-Risk/README.md

-# Predictive Maintenance Application for Factory Equipment - mlops
+# Predict Equipment Failure Risk Application for Factory Equipment - mlops

 ## Project Overview

-This repository contains all the resources and source code for our Predictive Maintenance Application designed to optimize maintenance activities in a factory setting.
+This repository contains all the resources and source code for our Predict Equipment Failure Risk Application designed to optimize maintenance activities in a factory setting.
 This application leverages historical maintenance data and will eventually integrate real-time IoT sensor data to predict potential equipment failures.
 The goal is to reduce downtime and maintenance costs while improving the longevity and reliability of factory equipment.

 ### Key Features
 - **Real-Time Data Dashboard**: Visualizes the health status of equipment.